faucetsdn/faucet/docs/docker.rst

 in git are also available to use, for example using the faucet/faucet:v1_3 Docker will run the stable version 1.3 of Faucet.

+By default the Faucet and Gauge images are run as the `faucet` user under UID 1001, if you need to change that it can be overridden at runtime with the Docker `-u` flag.

 To pull and run the latest git version of Faucet: